-Colour is highly important in choosing autumn footwear.
-The autumn range of shades is almost bewildering, and there are some exciting new-comers, such as conker calf and charcoal, rocco and by the designers to comfort as well as style in this collection exclusively created for Britain's Co-operative stores.
-I noted the "bagged" toplines and tailored ankle fittings, exemplified in a black calf shoe from Norwich which is also available marked in the Elizabeth shoe family, expressly designed for those of us whose feet are no longer youthful, but who nevertheless like to be fashionably shod.
+autumn footwear.
+The autumn range of

+shades is almost bewildering, and there

+are some exciting new-comers, such as

+conker calf and charcoal, rocco and

+by the designers to comfort as well as

+style in this collection exclusively created

+for Britain's Co-operative stores.
+I noted

+the "bagged" toplines and tailored ankle fittings, exemplified in a black calf shoe from Norwich which is also available marked in the Elizabeth shoe family, expressly designed for those of us whose feet are no longer youthful, but who nevertheless like to be fashionably shod, number, for instance, than a black softie calf shoe with a cushioned heel sock, arch support, and elasticised forepart.